-We have audited in accordance with Philippine Standards on Auditing, the financial statements of Supercity Realty Development Corporation (the Company) for the years ended December 31, 2022 and 2021, on which we have rendered our report dated April 5, 2023.
+We have audited in accordance with Philippine Standards on Auditing, the financial statements of Supercity Realty Development Corporation (the Company) for the years ended December 31, 2023 and 2022, on which we have rendered our report dated April 5, 2024.
 Our audits were made for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The Supplementary Schedule on Financial Soundness Indicators, including their definitions, formulas, calculation, and their appropriateness or usefulness to the intended users, is the responsibility of the Company's management.
 These financial soundness indicators are not measures of operating performance defined by Philippine Financial Reporting Standards (PFRS) and may not be comparable to similarly titled measures presented by other companies.
 This schedule is presented for the purpose of complying with the Revised Securities Regulation Code Rule 68 issued by the Securities and Exchange Commission, and is not a required part of the basic financial statements prepared in accordance with PFRS.
-The components of these financial soundness indicators have been traced to the Company's financial statements as at December 31, 2022 and 2021 and for each of the two years in the period ended December 31, 2022 and no material exceptions were noted.
+The components of these financial soundness indicators have been traced to the Company's financial statements as at December 31, 2023 and 2022 and for the years then ended and no material exceptions were noted.